 Consider Using a Hydroponic Mushroom Kit Instead

 Growing mushrooms hydroponically “from scratch” is not for everyone, which is why many people choose to purchase a mushroom kit.

 The growing kit is a square-shaped cube of sawdust that has been compressed.
 Usually, it’s one foot long or larger.

 You can then inoculate the block with mushroom spawn or seeds.
 If you’ve ever grown mushrooms from a log kit outdoors, it’s a similar concept.

-You don’t have to purchase a prefabricated block, either - you can also build one with a seed block or sawdust block.
+You don’t have to purchase a premade block, either.
+You can also build one with a seed block or sawdust block.

 Either way, you’ll soak the block in chilled water for a few hours.
-Let the block soak until it is thoroughly saturated and make sure it is immersed with a few inches of water covering the entire block.
+Let the block soak until it is thoroughly saturated.
+Make sure it is immersed with a few inches of water covering the entire block.

 You can then place the block in a darkened environment, with temperatures between 60 and 75 degrees Fahrenheit.

 Mushrooms grow fastest in cold water.
 So you'll be able to get quite a few mushrooms in a shorter amount of time in this fashion.